microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Selectors.md

 ### Defining selectors

-Selectors are defined in YAML and can be included within a module or standalone `.Rule.yaml` file.
+Selectors can be defined with either YAML or JSON format, and can be included with a module or standalone `.Rule.yaml` or `.Rule.json` file.
-In either case, define a selector within a file ending with the `.Rule.yaml` extension.
+In either case, define a selector within a file ending with the `.Rule.yaml` or `.Rule.json` extension.
 A selector can be defined side-by-side with other resources such as baselines or module configurations.

+JSON selectors can also be saved with the `.Rule.jsonc` extension, for example `Selectors.Rule.jsonc`.
+Use `.jsonc` to view [JSON with Comments](https://code.visualstudio.com/docs/languages/json#_json-with-comments) in Visual Studio Code.

 Use the following template to define a selector: